WEC Energy Group Chiller Replacement

 Preserving History

-Completed in 1892 the Mansion served initially as the Pabst family home.
-Now it serves as a legacy to the city’s brewing industry and a historical monument.
+Completed in 1892, the mansion served initially as the Pabst family home.
+Now it serves as a historical monument and legacy of Milwaukee’s brewing industry.

-In preparation for addressing a backlog of deferred maintenance issues and needed capital improvements, the Pabst Mansion Board of Directors authorized a full building condition assessment of the facility.
-The assessment included the full exterior envelope, specific known structural conditions, and a review of a historic elevator and the plumbing, mechanical, and electrical systems.
+With a backlog of deferred maintenance issues and much needed capital improvements, the Pabst Mansion Board of Directors first approved a full building condition assessment of the facility.
+This assessment included the full exterior envelope, specific known structural conditions, and a review of a historic elevator and the plumbing, mechanical, and electrical systems.
 The building was also evaluated for code issues and ADA requirements.

-Strang’s challenge was to ensure the preservation of the building so future generations could experience this slice of history.
-The vision of the space is to use the mansion for education, tourism, and study–to tell a story of Milwaukee’s past by showcasing the ornate rooms, furnishings, and artwork inside this 127-year-old building.
-Strang’s work on the facility assessment identified the work needed so the mansion can be available for a long time to students, art scholars, tourists, and anyone else interested in history.
+Strang’s challenge was to properly preserve the building so future generations could experience this slice of local history.
+The goal of the space was to use the mansion for education, tourism, and study–to tell the story of Milwaukee’s past by showcasing the ornate rooms, furnishings, and artwork of a 127-year-old building.
+Strang’s facility assessment identified the work needed so the mansion could be available for the next generation of students, art scholars, tourists, and anyone else interested in history.

 SOLUTION: